RDjarbeng/RDjarbeng/_posts/2024-07-22-Building_this_personal_website.md

 ---
-layout: post
-title: "Dr Jekyll & Ruby building Richard's personal website"
+title: Dr Jekyll & Ruby building Richard's personal website
-date: 2024-07-22
+date: 2024-07-22T00:00:00
 author: Richard
 image: /assets/images/jekyll_cyber.jpeg
+layout: post
 ---
 # First step - Why Ruby?

-_This post is about my developer experience building my personal website with ruby, jekyll and GitHub pages, opinions mine_
+*This post is about my developer experience building my personal website with ruby, jekyll and GitHub pages, opinions mine*

 When I decided to build👨🏽‍💻 my personal website I could have used [React](https://react.dev/) or just plain html and CSS with [Netlify](https://www.netlify.com/) deploy.
 😒 But no, somebody had the bright idea to build with Ruby and Jekyll with deployment on Github pages.
 At that point I had watched the [ruby on rails demo](https://www.youtube.com/watch?v=Gzj723LkRJY&) by [David Heinemeier](https://dhh.dk/) Hansson and thought it was pretty neat.
-It also reminded me of the PHP framework laravel _(unreliable source twitter: turns out laravel rather copies ruby on rails )_.
+It also reminded me of the PHP framework laravel *(unreliable source twitter: turns out laravel rather copies ruby on rails )*.

 The site I had in mind was suppose to be simple in functionality

-* Generate pages of post
+- Generate pages of post
-* Support images and gifs
+- Support images and gifs
-* Include content about the creator, yours truly, Richard
+- Include content about the creator, yours truly, Richard
-* Have a smooth blogging experience
+- Have a smooth blogging experience

 Since I was interested in learning Ruby so I thought why not use that.
 That was when the trouble began.

 ![jekyll_cyber_theme by RD ]({{ site.baseurl }}/assets/images/jekyll_cyber.jpeg)

 ## Jekyll

 ### Syntax and extensions

 First of all the ruby syntax is slightly weird and there is a mixture of different file formats.
 Apart from the big three in web development

-* HTML
+- HTML
-* CSS
+- CSS
-* Javascript
+- Javascript

 There are also more files with extensions:

-* Yaml (.yml)
+- Yaml (.yml)
-* Markdown (.md)
+- Markdown (.md)
-* Gemfile _(no extension)_
+- Gemfile *(no extension)*

 Not forgetting that it also supports

-* Json (.json)
+- Json (.json)
-* CSV (.csv)
+- CSV (.csv)

 ### Jekyll step by step tutorial

 The [Jekyll step by step tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/) is okay for people learning who already have some programming experience.
 Perhaps with a similar stack in web development.
 However I would not recommend it for absolute beginners who have never coded before.
 The step-by-step tutorial covers: